-Javier wants to bring justice through reconciliation and dialogue, instead of through punishment and revenge.
-Javier is the Co-Director of the Office of Restorative Justice, a part of the Catholic Archdiocese in Los Angeles.
+Javier is the founder of NGO Healing Dialogue and Action, and a former Director of the Office of Restorative Justice, a part of the Catholic Archdiocese in Los Angeles.
 Restorative justice means trying to create justice by ‘repairing’ the damage done using methods other than punishment, such as dialogue, education, and community service.
 Javier does everything from visiting children in prison to supporting victims of crime and influencing politicians and other decision-makers to make the criminal justice system more child-friendly.

 Javier’s work has helped change laws and regulations, helping imprisoned children and victims of crime in the process.
 He helps leaders from all different faiths, from Christians and Muslims to Buddhists, to work together for the rights of the child alongside children themselves.
 Javier’s work has had an impact in lots of ways, from making it possible for grandparents to visit their imprisoned grandchildren to the creation of new, child-friendly laws that give children who have been sentenced to die in prison the chance of one day being set free.